COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 Check out additional Python self-learning material that complements the coursera course: https://github.com/Aitslab/training

+## Organizers
 This peer learning group is a joint activity of COMPUTE, AI Lund and HubAI.

+### COMPUTE Research School
+COMPUTE is a research school with a focus on scientific discovery using computing, but in the widest sense, meaning any research using digital tools or e-Science for short.
+COMPUTE brings together partners from several different departments at Lund University.
+It organizes PhD courses, seminars, workshops and other activities.

+### AI Lund
+AI Lund is an open interdisciplinary network for research, education and innovation in the field of Artificial Intelligence.
+It is coordinated by Lund University and open to members from academia, industry, public sector and other organisations.

+### HubAI
+HubAI is a student network at Lund University that brings people from all disciplines together to talk about Artificial Intelligence, through informal and formal events.